We Need Your Support!

 When to Travel to Cape Sounion and the Temple of Poseidon

 Both Cape Sounion and the Temple of Poseidon are year-round destinations.

-If you visit during the summertime, you can expect quite high temperatures and high humidity.
+If you visit during summer, you can expect high temperatures and humidity.

-Visiting during winter, on the other hand, is not ideal if you don’t want to be greeted by strong chilly winds.
+On the other hand, visiting during winter is not ideal if you don’t want to be greeted by strong, chilly winds.

-We recommend that you visit in spring or autumn to enjoy sightseeing in good weather and mild temperatures.
+We recommend visiting in spring or autumn to enjoy sightseeing in good weather and mild temperatures.

-We hope that you found our recommendations useful and that you will take our advice.
+We hope you found our recommendations useful and will take our advice.
 We’re certain that a day trip to Cape Sounion and The Temple of Poseidon will undoubtedly be one of the best moments of your trip to Athens.

-In case you’re looking for some more options for a day trip from Athens, take a look at the article below.
+If you’re looking for more options for a day trip from Athens, take a look at the article below.

 A Quick Reminder: